(Updated October 23, 6:40 a.m., ET)

 The COVID-19 pandemic has impacted the way in which we deliver performance assessments such as Objective Structured Clinical Examinations (OSCEs).
 We are adjusting the Medical Council of Canada’s Qualifying Examination (MCCQE) Part II so that we can still offer candidates the opportunity to challenge the exam and deliver a high-quality and psychometrically defensible exam in the face of COVID-19 challenges.

-The following FAQs address the changes that are being implemented for the October 2020 and February 2021 MCCQE Part II sessions.
+The following FAQs address the changes that are being implemented for the February 2021 MCCQE Part II session.

 Changes are being made to the content, format and delivery of the exam, as well as to the reporting of results.

 These changes include:

 - moving to a one-day rather than two-day format

 - modifying physical examination stations (for ex., removing physical examination so that candidates refrain from touching standardized participants (SP) in any way and instead having candidates describe to the examiner what manoeuvres they would perform and what they are looking for)

 - applying physical distancing and Personal Protective Equipment (PPE) measures